(PDF of the policy statement is also available here)

 - TTARA supports incentives to encourage research and development in Texas.

 - TTARA supports simplifying and centralizing the application and reporting requirements of the state’s current incentive programs.

 Principles.
-The state’s primary role over unclaimed property is to aid in returning it to its rightful owners; it is not to raise money for the state or to punish businesses.
-Amounts turned into the state should be tied to specific records and not based on sampling.
+The state’s role over unclaimed property is to act in good faith by returning unclaimed assets to their rightful owners; it is not to raise money for the state or to punish businesses.

-- TTARA supports reasonable requirements for businesses to maintain unclaimed property records for a period not to exceed seven years.
+- TTARA supports reasonable requirements for businesses to maintain unclaimed property records.

 School Finance and Education

 Principles.
 All Texans are entitled to a quality education that provides them with the skills needed to achieve their greatest potential.
-School curricula must be rigorous and rewarding, meeting the diverse needs of our students, economy and society.
+School curricula must meet the diverse needs of our students, and prepare them for today’s economy and society.
 Schools should have relatively equal access to a level of funds that enables the provision of a desired level of measurable academic achievement through an efficiently-managed system.
 School districts should be accountable to taxpayers and their communities for the money they spend and the results they achieve.
 Educators and administrators should work collaboratively within and across school districts to ensure that all may learn and benefit from best practices and shared services.

 - TTARA supports voter approval of taxes levied for enrichment purposes above a reasonable level.

-- TTARA supports a sufficient and appropriate level of funding necessary to efficiently provide an education that allows all students to be successful in pursuit of their career and life goals.
+- TTARA supports a sufficient level of funding necessary to efficiently provide an education that allows all students to be successful in pursuit of their career and life goals.

 - TTARA supports updating elements of the formulas used in calculating school funding if there is a reasonable expectation that it will result in increased student achievement or student skills.